Midnighter/pymetabolism/doc/source/tentative_tutorial.rst

 >>> logger.addHandler(logging.StreamHandler())

 The next thing you need to be aware of is that pymetabolism uses a Singleton instance to manage a few global options.
-There you can use some common suffixes and prefixes used in parsing documents, printing information, and writing to files.
+There you can set some common suffixes and prefixes used in parsing documents, printing information, and writing to files.